REQUIREMENTS TO PLAY

 - Support gradual return to school and sport.

-In order to be rostered with a North York Knights Hockey Association team for the 2019-2020 hockey season, all players, rostered team officials and on-ice volunteers must:
+In order to be rostered with a North York Knights Hockey Association team, all players, rostered team officials and on-ice volunteers must:

 - review the Ontario Government’s age-appropriate concussion awareness resources.